 - Property improvements that will result in additional business.

-- Marketing or advertising campaigns.
+- Marketing, advertising and social media campaigns.

 - Any other business-related activity that CWE deems is aligned with the stated purpose of this program.